Do Prescription Medications Work for Weight Loss?

 No one really knows exactly how it helps with weight loss but there are a few theories.

-My personal opinion is that it is helping to reduce something called the body set point (7) which is a sort of thermostat which your brain uses to set your weight.
+My personal opinion is that it is helping to reduce something called the body set point (7) which is a sort of thermostat that your brain uses to set your weight.

 When your weight is “set” at a certain point it can be difficult to lose any weight as your body will do whatever is necessary to keep you at that weight.